Port of Dartmouth Royal Regatta: Rowing

 There are two distinct forms of rowing competitions that take place throughout the week.

 The West of England Amateur Rowing Association holds one stage of its championship on the Thursday.
-This rowing is in skiffs and sculls, with competitors from across the West of England and further afield - Bexhill Rowing Club and BTC (Southampton) being present at the 2008 regatta.
+This rowing is in skiffs and sculls, with competitors from across the West of England and further afield.

 With heats commencing on the Sunday preceding Regatta Week and finals in Regatta Friday, the local rowing is at the heart of Dartmouth Royal Regatta, where local crews (representing pubs and clubs from the town) compete over various distances in purpose built rowing boats.

 Air displays

 The regatta has for many years hosted the Red Arrows RAF display team.

-In recent years, displays have also been made by the Royal Navy Lynx helicopter display team, the Black Cats.
+Historically, displays have also been made by the Royal Navy Lynx helicopter display team, the Black Cats.
 In addition, the Battle of Britain Memorial Flight, RAF Typhoon, Harrier and Jaguar aircraft have displayed, along with RN Sea King and Chinook helicopters.
 In recent years it has also had The Royal Artillery parachute display team landing in the river Dart.

-More recently, in light of restrictions in place, the focus of the event has been on activities afloat and ashore rather than in the air.
+More recently, in light of restrictions in place, the focus of the event has been on activities afloat and ashore rather than in the air, and air displays have become less prevalent.